 Child Custody Mistakes to Avoid When Facing an Upcoming Case

 It is important to understand the most common child custody mistakes that are made by many parents.
 These mistakes may impact your child custody orders negatively.
-To learn more about the top four mistakes to avoid, continue reading and reach out to our experienced Tazewell County child custody lawyer.
+To learn more about the top four mistakes to avoid, continue reading and reach out to our experienced Peoria County child custody lawyer.

 What are the most common child custody mistakes to avoid?